 Everywhere in WarrenCounty pendulum clocks stopped and chimneys collapsed.
 A landslide occurred on McCarthyMountain overlooking the Hudson in Wevertown, a scar on the mountain that can still be traced from above.
 Luckily, no one was reported injured.

-John Warren has been exploring the woods and waters of the Adirondacks for more than 45 years.
-After a career as a print journalist and documentary television producer he founded Adirondack Almanack in 2005 and co-founded Adirondack Atlas in 2015.
+John Warren has been exploring the woods and waters of the Adirondacks for almost 50 years.
+After a career as a print journalist and documentary television producer he founded Adirondack Almanack in 2005 and co-founded the geolocation services company Adirondack Atlas in 2015.

-John's Adirondack Outdoors Conditions Report can be heard Friday mornings across the region on North Country Public Radio and on WSLP Lake Placid.
+John remains active in traditional media.
+His Adirondack Outdoors Conditions Report can be heard Friday mornings across the region on the stations of North Country Public Radio and on 93.3 / 102.1 The Mix.
+Since 2008, John has been a media specialist on the staff of the New York State Writers Institute.

 The Adirondack Almanack's contributors include veteran local writers, historians, naturalists, and outdoor enthusiasts from around the Adirondack region.
 The Almanack is the online news journal of Adirondack Explorer.
 Both are nonprofits supported by contributors, readers, and advertisers, and devoted to exploring, protecting, and unifying the Adirondack Park.